 The key findings emerging from this report are that the Directive has improved:

 At the same time, implementation still varies significantly from one Member State to another in terms of the number of ELD cases and the way the Directive is implemented.
-The observed ‘patchwork’ of environmental remediation, together with the lack of some key data on implementation and on the cost (both administrative and financial security), is a major challenge addressed by the Commission Report including its REFIT Evaluation (Executive Summary) and the upcoming Action Plan.
+The observed ‘patchwork’ of environmental remediation, together with the lack of some key data on implementation and on the cost (both administrative and financial security), is a major challenge addressed by the Commission Report including its REFIT Evaluation (Executive Summary) and is further treated under the abovementioned ELD Multi-Annual Work Programme 2017 – 2020.

 Member State reports on the experience gained in the application of the Directive